-Anime and Manga
+Anime & Manga

 - Chapter 166 in Mahou Sensei Negima!, focusing on Okochi Akira, an unusually quiet student, is done entirely without dialogue.
 Even when characters speak to each other, only pictures or one or two words are shown in the speech bubbles.
 Lampshaded by Chachazero holding a sign reading "This chapter is brought to you in near silence."

-- Lampshaded in Bakuman。: Niizuma Eiji writes a chapter of his manga with no words, only pictures and sound effects.
+- Lampshaded in Bakuman。: Eiji Niizuma writes a chapter of his manga with no words, only pictures and sound effects.
 The editors remark at how dangerous doing something like that is for ratings, but it ends up successful.